-Tony Gwynn Strikeouts: 1992 Season
+Tony Gwynn Stats in the 1992 Season

-Tony Gwynn Strikeouts: With Two Strikes
+Tony Gwynn Strikeouts With Two Strikes

 One of the things that made Gwynn so dangerous was how difficult it was to get one more strike by him when a pitcher did manage to throw two strikes.